 Women who develop breast cancer can benefit significantly from early detection.
 A failure to timely diagnose breast cancer can have serious health implications.
 Unfortunately, delayed diagnosis of breast cancer is all too common.
 Failure to timely diagnose breast cancer is the leading cause of medical malpractice claims.

-Before a plaintiff can bring a medical malpractice claim in North Carolina, they must have a signed affidavit from a medical professional who indicates their willingness to testify at trial that the defendant has breached their duty of care.
+Before a plaintiff can bring a medical malpractice claim in North Carolina, he or she must have a signed affidavit from a medical professional who indicates a willingness to testify at trial that the defendant has breached his or her duty of care.

 Not every medical mistake constitutes a breach of care (negligence), but there are many errors that contribute to a delayed breast cancer diagnosis that may potentially constitute medical negligence, including:

 - Failure to order an ultrasound

 - Misread mammogram or ultrasound

 - Failure to properly perform a biopsy

 - Failure to follow up with a patient

 Unfortunately, medical errors are far too common.
 When a doctor notices an obvious lump in a woman’s breast, he or she should order an ultrasound, because a mammogram may fail to detect cancer.
 Doctors should carefully question their patients to determine if they have a history of breast cancer in their family and doctors should seek additional information that may provide critical warning signs that warrant heightened scrutiny.

 In some cases, simple medical errors cause a misdiagnosis.
 A medical professional fails to properly read the results from a mammogram, ultrasound or biopsy.
 In other cases, doctors may see warning signs and simply fail to respond.